-Wennerstrom's husky, expressive voice is seismic in every sense of the word, and now she takes even bolder aesthetic leaps on her forthcoming solo debut album, Sweet Unknown (due out March 23 via Partisan), as on the grand "Twisted Highway."
+Wennerstrom's husky, expressive voice is seismic in every sense of the word, and now she takes even bolder aesthetic leaps on her solo debut album, Sweet Unknown, as on the grand "Twisted Highway."

 As a riveting, charismatic frontwoman and guitarist with a powerhouse vocal range, she's been frequently compared to Robert Plant—and as any devout Heartless Bastards fan knows (just listen to "Late in the Night") Wennerstrom really is a big fan of Led Zeppelin.
-As the iconic British band marks the 50th anniversary of its formation in 2018, Wennerstrom was part of the impressive lineup for a benefit concert tribute show, "The Music of Led Zeppelin," which took place on March 7 at New York's Carnegie Hall.
-The show, which benefitted music eduction for underprivileged youth, also featured J Mascis, Son Little, Joseph Arthur, Living Colour, Bettye Lavette and many others.
+As the iconic British band marks the 50th anniversary of its formation in 2018, Wennerstrom was part of the impressive lineup for a benefit concert tribute show, "The Music of Led Zeppelin," at New York's Carnegie Hall.
+She covered "When The Levee Breaks," which is one of the "Five Essential Led Zeppelin Songs" she revealed to FUV.

 Erika Wennerstrom: Five Essential Led Zeppelin Songs: